echo-cool/tesla-bilibili-player/README.md

 ![Playing Bilibili on the Tesla screen while the car is in motion](img/tesla-in-car.png)

-*In motion at 70 mph: Tesla shows its "Video limited to audio only" banner — and the canvas player keeps playing anyway.*

 Watch **Bilibili** in the **Tesla in-car browser** — with your own account, at full quality, and **without the picture freezing when the car leaves Park**.